flutter/website/tutorials/interactive/index.md

 The TapboxB class:

 * Extends StatelessWidget because all state is handled by its parent.
-* When a tap is detected, that information is passed up to the parent.
+* When a tap is detected, it notifies the parent.

 <!-- _code/tapbox-b/main.dart -->
 <!-- skip -->